raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ## Do a fit check

-Before proceeding put all the pieces together to check that they fit together correctly.
+Before proceeding put all the pieces together to check that they fit correctly.
 The lipped edge between the base and middle pieces is of most concern to you here.
 The heat sink and lid just need to line up.

 ![](images/fit_check.png)